 International students are welcome at Swedish Institute*.
 The college is authorized under Federal law to enroll non-immigrant alien students.
-The Swedish Institute will issue an I-20 to allow the student to apply for an F-1 visa from his/her country of origin.
-I-20s are issued after an applicant has been granted admission and has enrolled/registered and has paid a non-refundable deposit of $1,500 towards tuition for the first semester or quarter.
+The Swedish Institute will issue an I-20 to allow students to apply for an F-1 visa from their country of origin.
+I-20s are issued after an applicant has been granted admission, has enrolled/registered, and has paid a non-refundable deposit of $1,500 towards tuition for the first semester or quarter.

 International applicants must submit up-to-date documentation confirming the availability of sufficient funds for tuition, related school costs, and living expenses while attending Swedish Institute.